microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 	 - There are a number of tools to make version control easier such as [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.atlassian.com/software/sourcetree), and [GitKraken](https://www.gitkraken.com/) to name a few.
 For this series, it is expected that you know the basics or will [learn Git](https://try.github.io/) for version control.

 ## Version control for solutions
-Dynamics 365 CE solutions can be prepared for version control by using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
+Solutions in Dynamics 365 CE are in essence the way we move our customizations from one envi solutions can be prepared for version control by using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
 This tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog, we will include this in our automation process, for now let's learn the basics.

 ### What does solution packager do?
 Essentially Solution Packager takes our Dynamics 365 CE exported solution zip file and breaks it out into a logical folder structure that is far more friendly for version control.

-Example exported solution directory structure
+#### Example extracted solution directory structure
  - AppModules
  - AppModuleSiteMaps
  - Entities